ksu-cs-textbooks/cis300/content/dictionaries/binary-search.md

 is the number of keys in the dictionary.
 This means that as {{< math >}}$ n ${{< /math >}} grows, the time required for the search is at worst proportional to {{< math >}}$ n ${{< /math >}}.

-We can improve this performance dramatically for an arrays or array-like structure such as an **ArrayList** or a **List\<T\>** using a technique called *binary search* (there isn't much we can do to improve the performance of searching a linked list, as its structure restricts us to
+We can improve this performance dramatically for an array or array-like structure such as an **ArrayList** or a **List\<T\>** using a technique called *binary search* (there isn't much we can do to improve the performance of searching a linked list, as its structure restricts us to